awsdocs/amazon-elasticache-docs/doc_source/redis/in-transit-encryption.md

 1. From an SSH client, install `stunnel`\.

    ```
-   $ sudo yum install stunnel
+   sudo yum install stunnel
    ```

-1. In the `redis-cli.conf` file, add a Redis cluster endpoint to one or more connection parameters\.
+1. Run the following command to create and edit file `'/etc/stunnel/redis-cli.conf'` simultaneously to add a ElastiCache for Redis cluster endpoint to one or more connection parameters, using provided output below as template:\.

    ```
-   $ cat /etc/stunnel/redis-cli.conf
+   cat /etc/stunnel/redis-cli.conf

    fips = no
    setuid = root